ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

     launcher.launch()
 ```

-- Similarly, we will implement the Digest api for the ray submodule to define a simplified method for the API
+- Similarly, we will implement the Digest api for the ray submodule to define a simplified method for the API.

 ```Python
 class Digest: